franz-deleon/OAuth2Provider/README.md

                 // ** Bellow are variances on how you can define a storage
                 // *********************************************************

                 // a.
-Initializing using a ServiceManager element.
+Initializing using a ZF2 ServiceManager service.
-                //    Example of how you can initialize a storage using a Servicemanager
+                //    Example of how you can initialize a storage using a service
-                //    where hash has a combination of storage key 'access_token' and sm key 'SomeStorageServiceManagerFactory'
+                //    where hash has a combination of storage key 'access_token' and zf2 service key 'SomeStorageServiceManagerFactoryService'
-                'authorization_code' => 'SomeStorageServiceManagerFactory',
+                'authorization_code' => 'SomeStorageServiceManagerFactoryService',
                 // b.
 Initializing using a FQNS (Fully Qualified Namespace) string 'user_credentials' => 'OAuth2ProviderTests\Assets\Storage\UserCredentialsStorage',
                 // c.
 Initializing using a PHP object instance